spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration_3.md

 - any changes that occurred in the initial plan you had for the project or its scope.
 Describe the reasons for the changes.
 - anything that went wrong during this increment-->

 Compared to last iteration, our communication had greatly improved, along with our ability to complete goals and objectives in a more timely manner.
 We had successfully established our group in a remote setting, and after doing so, we found that work was getting completed at a much better rate.
 Tasks were being delegated much more efficiently, and we accomplished more as a result.
 The most significant change we made in terms of scope and the project as a whole was simplifying the story; limiting the number of character interactions and dialog options, and telling the story mostly through still images rather than direct player interactivity.
-We decided to do this to ensure that we could finish the project on time, given that everyone's situations are very fluid and consistency for work and partner communication could be questionable.
+We decided to do this to ensure that we could finish the project on time, given that everyone's situations are very fluid and consistency for work and partner communication could change at any time.
 This is less of anyone's fault in particular and more of the situation we were put in.

 # 5)   Team Member Contribution for this increment
 <!--Please list each individual member and their contributions to each of the deliverables in this increment (be as detailed as possible).